History of computer animation: Osaka University

-3D Fictional Animated Films at the University of Montreal
+3-D Fictional Animated Films at the University of Montreal

-In the '80s, University of Montreal was at the front run of Computer Animation with three successful short 3D animated films with 3D characters.
+In the '80s, University of Montreal was at the front run of Computer Animation with three successful short 3-D animated films with 3-D characters.

-In 1983, Philippe Bergeron, Nadia Magnenat Thalmann, and Daniel Thalmann directed Dream Flight, considered as the first 3D generated film telling a story.
+In 1983, Philippe Bergeron, Nadia Magnenat Thalmann, and Daniel Thalmann directed Dream Flight, considered as the first 3-D generated film telling a story.
 The film was completely programmed using the MIRA graphical language, an extension of the Pascal programming language based on Abstract Graphical Data Types.
 The film got several awards and was shown at the SIGGRAPH '83 Film Show.

 In 1985, Pierre Lachapelle, Philippe Bergeron, Pierre Robidoux and Daniel Langlois directed Tony de Peltrie, which shows the first animated human character to express emotion through facial expressions and body movements, which touched the feelings of the audience.
 Tony de Peltrie premiered as the closing film of SIGGRAPH '85.

 In 1987, the Engineering Institute of Canada celebrated its 100th anniversary.
 A major event, sponsored by Bell Canada and Northern Telecom (now Nortel), was planned for the Place des Arts in Montreal.
 For this event, Nadia Magnenat Thalmann and Daniel Thalmann simulated Marilyn Monroe and Humphrey Bogart meeting in a café in the old town section of Montreal.
 The short movie, called Rendez-vous in Montreal was shown in numerous festivals and TV channels all over the world.

 Sun Microsystems, Inc

 The Sun Microsystems company was founded in 1982 by Andy Bechtolsheim with other fellow graduate students at Stanford University.
 Bechtolsheim originally designed the SUN computer as a personal CAD workstation for the Stanford University Network (hence the acronym "SUN").
 It was designed around the Motorola 68000 processor with the Unix operating system and virtual memory, and, like SGI, had an embedded frame buffer.
 Later developments included computer servers and workstations built on its own RISC-based processor architecture and a suite of software products such as the Solaris operating system, and the Java platform.
-By the '90s, Sun workstations were popular for rendering in 3D CGI filmmaking—for example, Disney-Pixar's 1995 movie Toy Story used a render farm of 117 Sun workstations.
+By the '90s, Sun workstations were popular for rendering in 3-D CGI filmmaking—for example, Disney-Pixar's 1995 movie Toy Story used a render farm of 117 Sun workstations.
 Sun was a proponent of open systems in general and Unix in particular, and a major contributor to open source software.